 We realise that there’s still higher to go but it involves walking for another 30 minutes.
 Despite the hot and steamy weather, we decide to venture on to the summit.

 We soon learn it’s not an easy walk to the top.
 The path goes up and down but we persist and surprisingly our daughter doesn’t complain about the walk.
 We stop occasionally for water breaks and to look out at the views.
-There’s some amazing views along the way especially back towards the top cable car station.
+There are some amazing views along the way especially back towards the top cable car station.

 We also stop along the way at a series of shrines to make offerings.